confession-india/confession-site/README.md

 ---

 ## ☕ The Backstory
-Having lived in the UK for five years—navigating a Master’s in Advanced Computer Science and the relentless pace of the British tech industry—I realised something profound: **The more connected we are, the more isolated our secrets become.** Whether it's an NRI in a rainy suburb of Manchester hiding their struggle from parents in Hyderabad, or a developer in Bengaluru facing the "bench" in silence, we all carry a weight.
-This platform is a "digital pub corner"—a place to speak your truth and leave it there.
+Having lived in the UK for five years navigating a Master’s in Advanced Computer Science and the relentless pace of the British tech industry I realised something profound: **The more connected we are, the more isolated our secrets become.** Whether it's an NRI in a rainy suburb of Manchester hiding their struggle from parents in Hyderabad, or a developer in Bengaluru facing the "bench" in silence, we all carry a weight.
+This platform is a "digital pub corner" a place to speak your truth and leave it there.

 ## 🏛️ Integrity & Engineering
 Coming from an Advanced CS background, the "soul" of this site is backed by a rigid technical skeleton.
 We haven't just built a wall; we’ve built a fortress:

-* **Hardened Firestore Security:** Our rules are fine-tuned to ensure that while the heart is open, the database is locked.
+* **Hardened Firestore Security:** Our rules are fine tuned to ensure that while the heart is open, the database is locked.
 No one can vandalise, edit, or "wipe" the collective history of these confessions.
 * **Domain-Locked API:** The backend is strictly tethered to our domain.
 It’s a closed-circuit for empathy, preventing any external hijacking or resource abuse.
 * **Multilingual Fluidity:** A bespoke implementation that handles the raw, organic flow of **Telugu, Hindi, Tamil, Kannada, and Malayalam**, because pain doesn't always speak English.
 * **Anonymity by Design:** No cookies, no tracking, no "Big Brother."
 Just a clean slate for a heavy heart.